practicalli/learn-clojure/docs/introduction/learning-path.md

 ## Community Help

-There are many ways to [:simple-livejournal: get help from the Clojure community](https://practical.li/blog/posts/cloure-community-getting-help/)
+There are many ways to [:fontawesome-solid-book-open: get help from the Clojure community](docs/)

 Often starting to ask questions of the community is an effective way of solving the problem yourself.
 Asking specific questions helps the community help you.
 Posting the specifics of the solution helps the community grow.